Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Preliminaries

-$k$-WL augments 1-WL to refine colors over $k$-tuples of nodes, rather than individual nodes.
+$k$-WL augments 1-WL to refine colors over $k$-tuples of nodes rather than individual nodes.
 The neighborhood of a $k$-tuple of nodes consists of other $k$-tuples that differ in only one node.
-While 1-WL is exactly as powerful as 2-WL \cite{huang2021wltutorial, Sato2020ASO}, $k$-WL ($k > 2$) has strictly more distinguishing power than $(k - 1)$-WL \cite{Sato2020ASO}; however, the exact increase in power gained by switching from $(k - 1)$-WL to $k$-WL is not known.
-Furthermore, while the exact non-isomorphic graphs and nodes that $k$-WL cannot distinguish are unknown, \cite{Cai1989AnOL} shows that for $k \geq 2$, there exists a pair of non-isomorphic graphs ${\cal G}, {\cal G}'$ of size $O(k)$ nodes that $k$-WL cannot distinguish.
+While 1-WL is exactly as powerful as 2-WL \cite{Immerman1990, Cai1989AnOL}, $k$-WL ($k > 2$) has strictly more distinguishing power than $(k - 1)$-WL \cite{Cai1989AnOL}.
+Furthermore, while the exact non-isomorphic graphs and nodes that $k$-WL cannot distinguish are unknown, \cite{Cai1989AnOL} shows that for $k \geq 2$, there exists a pair of non-isomorphic graphs ${\mathcal G}, {\mathcal G}'$ of size $O(k)$ nodes that $k$-WL cannot distinguish.